 Pregnancy is an exciting time for women filled with many firsts and a lot of the unknown.
 Each month feels like a brand-new experience that comes with changes and new milestones for you and your growing baby.

-While much of the concentration is on baby’s development and progress during pregnancy, it is important to note the rapid adjustments your body goes through.
+While much of the concentration is on the baby’s development and progress during pregnancy, it is important to note the rapid adjustments your body goes through.
 Here are some areas of change that you may experience.

 Are you wondering why you suddenly feel warm when everyone else is cold?
-Or why you may be waking-up sweating?
+Or why you may be waking up sweating?
 Fluctuation in normal body temperature is a common side effect of pregnancy.
 This is primarily due to an uptick in your metabolic rate during pregnancy.

 Confidence can change noticeably during pregnancy.
 Some mums happily share that they have an increased confidence boost during this time.
 They see themselves in a new light, one that is filled with strength and newfound courage.

 Some mums experience the complete opposite of a confidence boost, with body changes creating self-conscious feelings and vulnerability.
-Clothes don’t fit, moving may become laboured, moods change.
+Clothes don’t fit, moving may become laboured, and moods change.

 Sometime between six to nine months (maybe even earlier), women may begin to notice their belly button going from an innie to an outie.
 This occurs from the force of the soon-to-be mums growing uterus into the abdomen.